#HackSociety 2018: Build Tomorrow

 All ideas are welcome.
 However, solutions with differentiators like digital and information technology innovations or multi-disciplinary team compositions will rank higher.
 It could be an application of existing innovations or systems to current challenges, or new approaches or tweaks to existing programs.

-Submit your idea through this form and answer the following questions:
+Submit your idea through this form and answer the following questions in your X story:

 - How will your "hack" leave no one behind?